Telkaoss/Jackettio-android/README.md

-# Android port of the Stremio addon "Jackettio"
+# Fork of the Stremio add-on 'jackettio' for Android.

 **ATTENTION:** jackett is not working at the moment, I'm working on it *The Mono version of Termux has problems with TLS.
 Therefore, "jackett" will not be able to search on trackers.